NREL/HPC/CONTRIBUTING.md

 Thank you for taking an interest in contributing to our repository!
 Please consult the information below (we tried to keep it brief and reasonable) prior to making a pull request.
 These guidelines help avoid hassle between us (the maintainers) and you (the contributors) that give us a common target to shoot for, and makes what our standards are transparent and obvious.

+If you desire, you may credit yourself as author within any content you contribute.

 ### Who can contribute?
 Can you read this?
 Then you!
 Simply consult the short [style guidelines](#style-guidelines) below to get familiar with our content standards.